Environments and migrations > Configuring the CLI

 Setting up a CLI profile

-Although not strictly necessary, we strongly suggest to generate a datocms.config.js configuration file in the root of your website/app project to avoid having to repeat a number of options for every command you run.
+Although not strictly necessary, we strongly suggest generating a datocms.config.js configuration file in the root of your website/app project to avoid having to repeat a number of options for every command you run.

-You can configure the profile with the profile:set command — and re-run the same command at a later time if you need to make some change:
+You can configure the profile with the profile:set command — and re-run the same command at a later time if you need to make some changes:

 $ npx datocms profile:set